jingGM/GND/readme.md

         @misc{liang2024gndglobalnavigationdataset,
-              title={GND: Global Navigation Dataset with Multi-Modal Perception and Multi-Category Traversability in Outdoor Campus Environments}, author={\textbf{Jing Liang}* and Dibyendu Das* and Daeun Song* and Md Nahid Hasan Shuvo and Mohammad Durrani and Karthik Taranath and Ivan Penskiy and Dinesh Manocha and Xuesu Xiao}, year={2025},
+              title={GND: Global Navigation Dataset with Multi-Modal Perception and Multi-Category Traversability in Outdoor Campus Environments}, author={Jing Liang* and Dibyendu Das* and Daeun Song* and Md Nahid Hasan Shuvo and Mohammad Durrani and Karthik Taranath and Ivan Penskiy and Dinesh Manocha and Xuesu Xiao}, year={2025},
               booktitle={2025 IEEE International Conference on Robotics and Automation (ICRA)}, organization={IEEE}